elvisimprsntr/siriproxy-piface/README.md

 `vim ~/.siriproxy/config.yml`

+- Edit the piface-ioconfig.yml file to define your PiFace IO. **Note: Repeat all the following steps if you make additional changes.**

+`vim siriproxy-piface/lib/piface-ioconfig.yml`

 - Edit the plugin as you wish. **Note: Repeat all the following steps if you make additional changes.**

 `vim siriproxy-piface/lib/siriproxy-piface.rb`